Christmas Cocos Chocolate Cookies

 - In another bowl, whisk the egg, maple syrup, yogurt and vanilla until smooth.

 - Add the wet mixture to the dry mixture and stir into a soft dough.
-If it feels too dry, add 1 tsp water.
-If it feels too sticky, add 1 tsp whole-wheat flour.
+If too dry, add 1 tsp water.
+If too sticky, add 1 tsp whole-wheat flour.

 - Shape 8 to 10 small cookies and place them on the tray.
-Flatten them gently.
+Flatten gently with the back of a spoon.

 - Bake for 10 to 13 minutes until lightly golden at the edges.

 - Melt the dark chocolate gently over simmering water or in short microwave bursts.
-Stir in the coconut oil if you want a smoother coating.
+Stir in the coconut oil for a smoother coating.

 - Dip each cookie halfway into the chocolate or spread a thin layer over the top.

-- Place the cookies back on parchment and let the chocolate set at room temperature or chill for 10 minutes.
+- Place back on parchment and let the chocolate set at room temperature or chill for 10 minutes.

 Notes

-- Using whole-wheat flour keeps the recipe in line with your dessert preference and gives a softer, more classic cookie texture.
+- Using whole-wheat flour keeps the cookies in line with your dessert preference and gives a soft, classic texture.

-- The cookies are coconut-forward, but not too rich.
+- The cookies are coconut-forward but not overly rich.

-- The dark chocolate adds a festive finish without needing much extra sweetness.
+- Dark chocolate adds a festive finish without needing extra sweetness.

 - Store in an airtight container for up to 4 days.